watson-developer-cloud/swift-sdk/README.md

 }
 ```

-Use the [Count and TimeSlice Queries](http://docs.alchemyapi.com/docs/counts) and [API Fields](http://docs.alchemyapi.com/docs/full-list-of-supported-news-api-fields) documentation to refine your query.
+Refine your query by referring to the [Count and TimeSlice Queries](http://docs.alchemyapi.com/docs/counts) and [API Fields](http://docs.alchemyapi.com/docs/full-list-of-supported-news-api-fields) documentation.

 The following links provide more information about the IBM AlchemyData News service: